alexiscreuzot/KAProgressLabel/README.md

 # KAProgressLabel

-Minimal circular progress label for iOS.
+Circular progress label for iOS with styling, animations, interaction and more.

 #### Demo 1
 ![KAProgressLabel](http://zippy.gfycat.com/ThriftyAdolescentAruanas.gif)